ulfschneider/ulf.website/content/posts/2023-12-29-styling-check-boxes-and-radio-buttons.md

 With the selector `input[type="radio"]:checked::before` a new child is introduced and placed _before_ all other children of a _checked_ radio button.
 This first child will become the inner circle of the checked radio button.
 For the first child to get rendered, it needs to have a content value, in this case an empty string, which is achieved by `content: ""`.
 To position the first child precisely, the position setting will be set to `position: absolute`, which anchors all margins of the first child to the relatively positioned parent, which is the input control.
 Because of the absolute positioning of the child, its display setting is computed as `display:block`, and therefore it can be made a square, but smaller than the outer circle, by assigning `width: var(--radio-check-size); height: var(--radio-check-size)`.
 The square is transformed into a circle with `border-radius: 50%`.
 Now the smaller circle needs to be positioned in the center of the outer circle, which is achieved with the calculation of `margin-top: calc((var(--radio-size) - var(--radio-check-size)) / 2 -  var(--radio-border-width))` for the top margin and `margin-left: calc((var(--radio-size) - var(--radio-check-size)) / 2 - var(--radio-border-width))` for the left margin.
 Finally, the inner circle will be filled with the current text color, through `background-color: currentColor`.

-That´s the new radio button.
+That's the new radio button.

 ## Checkbox